Switching from Tier 2 (ICT) to Skilled Worker Route

-There are also routes for dependent partners and children of Skilled Workers.
+There are also routes for dependent partners and children to switch from PBS Dependants to Dependants of Skilled Workers.

 Length of Grant when switching from Tier 2 (ICT) to Skilled Worker

-As with all skilled workers, if successful, Tier 2 (ICT) migrants who switch into the Skilled Worker route will be granted permission to stay until 14 days after the end date of their certificate of sponsorship (which may be up to a maximum of 5 years after the start date of their certificate of sponsorship).
+As with all Skilled Workers, if successful, Tier 2 (ICT) / Intra-company migrants who switch into the Skilled Worker route will be granted permission to stay until 14 days after the end date of their certificate of sponsorship (which may be up to a maximum of 5 years after the start date of their certificate of sponsorship).

 Eligibility to Settle as a Skilled Worker

-Once in the Skilled Worker route, skilled migrants will be on a route settlement.
-They must have spent a continuous period of 5 years in the UK on this basis as they cannot combine their time in the UK on the Tier 2 (ICT) route to settle more quickly.
+Once in the Skilled Worker route, Skilled Workers (and their dependents) will be on a route settlement.
+Once they have switched into the Skilled Worker route they must spend a continuous period of 5 years as a Skilled Worker.
+They cannot combine their time in the UK on the Tier 2 (ICT) route to settle more quickly.